 - Scalp Trading – This type of trading is for those who don’t like to hold positions for very long.
-In fact this is best suited for the traders who are get too on edge whenever they enter a trade, and get very uncomfortable being in the trade and look to exit really quickly.
+In fact, this is best suited for the traders who are getting too on edge whenever they enter a trade and get very uncomfortable being in the trade and look to exit really quickly.

 - Swing Trading – This kind of trading is best suited for those who work in full time occupations because the trades last over an extended period of time, from a week to a month.

 - Position Trading – Position trading is trading over very long periods of time.
 So this style can be used by people who have a

 full-timeoccupation.
 As you’ll be using higher time frames like daily, weekly and monthly.